HELPix Care Plan for Medical Complexity in Children

 The trial information does not specify whether participants must stop taking their current medications.

-Is the HELPix Care Plan safe for children with medical complexity?
+What prior data suggests that the HELPix Care Plan is safe for children with medical complexity?

-How is the HELPix Care Plan treatment different from other treatments for children with medical complexity?
+What evidence suggests that the HELPix Care Plan is effective for reducing post-hospitalization morbidity in children with medical complexity?

 Alexander F Glick, MD, MS